awsdocs/aws-elemental-mediatailor-user-guide/doc_source/setting-up-non-admin-policies.md

 # Step 1: Create Policies<a name="setting-up-non-admin-policies"></a>

-Create two policies for AWS Elemental MediaTailor: one to provide read/write access, and one to provide read\-only access\.
+Create two policies for MediaTailor: one to provide read/write access, and one to provide read\-only access\.
 Perform these steps one time only for each policy\.

-**To create policies for AWS Elemental MediaTailor**
+**To create policies for MediaTailor**

 1. Sign in to the AWS Management Console and open the IAM console at [https://console\.aws\.amazon\.com/iam/](https://console.aws.amazon.com/iam/)\.